The structure of segregation in co-authorship networks and its impact on scientific production

-This section analyses the behaviour over time for then 7 variables displayed in the Table 1 of the Main Manuscript.
-The order of the panels from A to G has the same order of variables in the table: ``Number of nodes" to ``Size of the largest connected component".
-We can see in Fig.~\ref{fig:Temporal_metrics} (A) how the number of nodes grows over time as well as the number of edges (B).
-However, as expected, the number of real edges growth is not as fast as the number of possible edges ($\frac{(N*(N-1))}{2}$) because not all new researchers (nodes) can collaborate (get connected) with the already existing ones.
-Hence, the density decreases over the years (C).
-Collaboration networks have the particular characteristic of forming full connected cliques among all the coauthors of one paper.
-Then, it is expected that their value of clustering coefficient is relatively high, considering the size of the network.
-In addition, there are new trends of working in teams over the last decades, the clustering coefficient increases from 1990 (D) together with the increments in the number of papers per community (as seen in Fig. 1 of the Main Manuscript).
-In the case of the average binary degree the number of coauthors (E) show peaks of increments over time.
-Finally, the number of connected components always increase (F) and there is a faster increase in the number of nodes in the Largest connected component (G) after during the 2000's.
+This section analyses the temporal behaviour of variables displayed in \tablename~1.
+The order of the panels from A to G has the same order of variables in the table: from ``Number of nodes" to ``Size of the largest connected component".
+We can see in \figurename~\ref{fig:Temporal_metrics}A how the number of nodes grows over time, as well as the number of edges (\figurename~\ref{fig:Temporal_metrics}B).
+However, as expected, the number of edges growth is not as fast as the number of possible edges $((N \times (N-1))/2)$ because not all new researchers (nodes) can collaborate (get connected) with the already existing ones.
+Hence, the density decreases over the years with a high peak before the 2000s (\figurename~\ref{fig:Temporal_metrics}C).
+We were unable to identify the reason for such peak but it is probably due to some database change or addition done at that period.

+Co-authorship networks have the particular characteristic of forming fully connected cliques among all the authors of one paper.
+Then, their clustering coefficient value is expected to be relatively high, considering the network size.
+In addition, there have been new trends in scientific practices to work in larger teams over the last decades.
+Then, the clustering coefficient has been increasing over time but with slower increments in the last 10 years (\figurename~\ref{fig:Temporal_metrics}D), increments in the number of papers per community (as seen in \figurename~1C), and a higher connectivity per researcher with the mean degree increase over the years (\figurename~\ref{fig:Temporal_metrics}E).
+Finally, this increased connectivity of researchers publishing in Computer Science has, on one side, incremented the number of connected components (\figurename~\ref{fig:Temporal_metrics}F), and on the other side, has increased at a faster pace the number of nodes in the Largest Connected Component after the 2000s (\figurename~\ref{fig:Temporal_metrics}F).